decred/dcrdocs/de_docs/mining/proof-of-stake.md

 Decred's unique Proof-of-Stake protocol serves multiple purposes:

 To provide a metric for stakeholders/end-user support of any consensus updates.
 That is, stakeholders are able to vote on specific proposals/agenda on the Decred blockchain.
 Agendas may include deciding whether or not the dev team spends time implementing a specific feature, activating the code of a feature already submitted for implementation, or making other decisions such as how the dev subsidy should be spent.
+More information on voting can be found in our [Mainnet Voting Guide](/getting-started/user-guides/agenda-voting.md).

 Decred's PoS also provides a system of checks and balances for nonconforming miners.
 Stakeholders can vote a block invalid if it doesn't match to the consensus rules of the network.